About 'Alpha+Good'

 14. Israel

-Why are you ignoring Israel's entry?
-Shouldn't you judge it on its own merits, disregarding politics?
-Eden Golan has chosen to go, she wasn't forced.
-Even in unfree countries like Türkiye, Russia, Belarus or Azerbaijan, most performers can still choose not to participate in ESC without dire consequences.
+Shouldn't you judge the song on its own merits, disregarding politics?
+Yuval Raphael has chosen to go, she wasn't forced.
+Even in unfree countries like Azerbaijan, most performers can still choose not to participate in ESC without dire consequences.

 Sure, but Israel's neighbours would like to basically do a Holocaust 2.0.
 They do.
-Does that justify murdering children and bombing humanitarian aid convoys, though?
-You could say bad dudes like the ayatollahs, Bashar Al-Assad or even Mohammad bin-Salman would happily do the same, but they're dictators.
+Does that justify murdering children, journalists and bombing humanitarian aid convoys, though?
+You could say bad dudes like the ayatollahs or Mohammad bin-Salman would happily do the same, but they're dictators.
 If we're going to compare like for like, Israel's government at least has some degree of popular legitimacy.
 That is why war crimes committed by ostensibly democratic governments are so much worse - their populations could choose not to vote these thugs into office, but they do.
+Even if you believe Israel has a right to exist (which isn't unreasonable if you think of what happened in World War II), the fact that Israel blithely ignores its UN-imposed 1947 borders, kills journalists, blocks and bombs humanitarian aid convoys as well as wantonly kills children should tell you we're dealing with a bad actor here.

 Shot at winning: 0%.